una/travels/_posts/_drafts/2014-05-25-reykjavik.md

 I traced puffin track footprints while you were holding my hand.
 Tectonic plates parted
-and formed quiete the rift.
+and formed quite the rift.
 We were little explorers
 as we skipped along it.
 We watched the blue Geyser,